This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 This website is not a guide to usage; edible, medicinal, or otherwise.
 We sell all plants and seeds strictly for growing purposes.
 Placing an order commits to an understanding and agreement to these terms.

 Seed deliveries anywhere in the world.
-Plants-domestic orders only.

 Sacred Succulents, PO Box 781, Sebastopol, CA 95473 USA